yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 Having access to hardware that doesn’t cost NVIDIA-stupid levels would also help.
 AMD, please don’t take a year to release the mid and low end.

-Now, regarding non-official custom drivers, we got reports that Amermine Zone drivers break rendering in many games.
+Now, regarding unofficial custom drivers, we received reports that Amermine Zone drivers break rendering in many games.
 Regular drivers are perfectly fine, so just stick to official AMD releases.

 #### Intel, artificial limitations capping good hardware

-Your writer recently had to replace an old i3 5005U laptop because its WiFi died, HP only allows a very limited selection of cards as replacements, and such parts are no longer in production.
+Your writer recently had to replace an old i3-5005U laptop because its WiFi died, but HP only allows a very limited selection of cards as replacements, and said parts are no longer in production.
 I’m never buying HP ever again.

 Sorry, back on topic.
-This was a great opportunity to get an Iris Xe GPU, so an i5 1240P was acquired.
+This was a great opportunity to get an Iris Xe GPU, so an i5-1240P was acquired.
 ASUS this time.
-As this was first hand experience for a tester with a Gen 12 Intel GPU, we now have both good and bad information to pass.
+As this was first hand experience for a tester with a Gen 12 Intel GPU, we now have both good and bad information to discuss.

 Let’s start with the bad, and this is something that affects many users, as it is the default configuration of most laptops.

 Intel, in their *infinite wisdom*, decided that single channel memory configurations should [artificially limit the integrated GPU to the slower UHD Graphics spec](https://www.intel.com/content/www/us/en/support/articles/000059744/graphics.html), reducing its EU (execution units) count.
 Basically, running the GPU with half its cylinders.

-Unless the user pays the premium for a dual channel configuration, or has the option to manually add the extra SO-DIMM stick later, performance on Intel Xe devices, sorry, “UHD Graphics”, is *terrible*.
+Unless the user pays the premium for a dual channel configuration, or has the option to manually add the extra SO-DIMM stick later, performance on Intel Xe devices, or “UHD Graphics”, is *terrible*.
 Most 3D games can’t run at playable framerates even at 0.5x handheld scaling.

 To top it out, it’s very clear that Vulkan drivers are still a weak spot with Intel hardware.
-It’s a lottery with each game, they may perform correctly, similar to their AMD and NVIDIA counterparts, or may have glaring issues.
+It’s a lottery with each game.
+They may perform correctly, similar to their AMD and NVIDIA counterparts, or may have glaring issues.
 We will report these issues to Intel as we find them.

 Sadly, the usual solution of just running Linux is not a fix this time.
 Mesa support for Gen 12 Intel graphics hardware (Xe, Arc, etc) is still in very early stages, and the performance is usually in the sub-10 FPS territory.